Free Walking Tour Berlin

 If you’re planning a visit to the Grunewald Tower, here are some helpful tips:

-• Don’t forget your camera!
-The panoramic views from the observation deck will leave you in awe.
+Don’t forget your camera!
+The observation deck has an excellent view that I can sure will leave one in surprise.

 Discover Berlin’s Hidden Gem